 I'm back again with another J-drama review!
 And it didn't take me over a year to finish my selections this time—it only took me five months, which is progress, believe it or not!
-Since my last J-drama review I've watched four dramas from 2019 and one from 2020, mostly with English subs and on DramaCool.
+Since my last J-drama review I've watched four dramas from 2019 and one from 2020, mostly with English subs.
 Part 1 of this review focuses on the three shortest shows, including a surprise standout from Netflix.
 Each of the following has fewer than the average 10-12 episodes, and/or has episodes that run shorter than the average 45-60 minutes.

 東京二十三区女 (Tokyo Nijuusan-ku Onna/Tokyo 23-ku Onna/Women of Tokyo's 23 Wards) - WOWOW/2019

 - A magazine writer and a professor work together to explore six wards of Tokyo: Shibuya, Koto, Ikebukuro, Odaiba, Itabashi, and Shinagawa.

 - As they explore, they investigate the urban planning histories and accompanying ghost stories (or myths, legends, folklore, what have you) of each ward.

 - With one exception, each of the six episodes features the ghost of a woman who was wronged or broken down in life and is now seeking something from the living—be it closure or connection or even vengeance.